CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 ## Exercise 2: Manage Governance via Azure Policy

-1. Tagging and Policy Enforcement: Create and assign tags to resources for better metadata management and reporting and enforce mandatory tagging on new resources using Azure Policy to ensure compliance.
+1. **Tagging and Policy Enforcement:** Create and assign tags to resources for better metadata management and reporting and enforce mandatory tagging on new resources using Azure Policy to ensure compliance.

-2. Resource Compliance and Remediation: Use Azure Policy to apply and inherit tags for existing resources and remediate non-compliance.
+2. **Resource Compliance and Remediation:** Use Azure Policy to apply and inherit tags for existing resources and remediate non-compliance.

-3. Resource Locks for Protection:Configure resource locks to prevent accidental deletions or modifications and test the effectiveness of locks and their ability to override user permissions.
+3. **Resource Locks for Protection:** Configure resource locks to prevent accidental deletions or modifications and test the effectiveness of locks and their ability to override user permissions.

 ## Architecture diagram